 Old Shelter Pavilion and Stage

-Located on top of a grassy hill with a beautiful view, the Old Shelter is near a combined soccer and softball field and, in the winter months, right next to the Sledding Hill.
-This shelter includes picnic tables, a water fountain and a grill.
+Located on top of a grassy hill with a beautiful view, the Old Shelter is near a performance stage, combined soccer and softball field and, in the winter months, right next to the Sledding Hill.
+This shelter includes picnic tables, a water fountain (summer only) and a grill.
 There is also a composting toilet nearby.
 The Old Shelter and Stage are rented as a unit as they are directly adjacent to one another.
 They cannot be reserved separately.
 This shelter is accessed via a grassy hill or a set of stairs.
 Note that the access road to the Old Shelter is closed in the Winter so those using/reserving the shelter must walk in from the bottom of the sledding hill.
-If you plan to use it without making a reservation, please check the reservation wall in the shelter to make sure it has not already been reserved.
+If you plan to use it without making a reservation, please check the reservation kiosk by the shelter stairs to make sure it has not already been reserved.

 New Shelter Pavilion

 Nestled in the heart of Hubbard Park, the New Shelter is universally accessible and a bit more shaded than the Old Shelter.
 A composting toilet stands right across the road, and the lawn is large enough for some games or for children to run around.
 There are also several picnic tables, a grill and a water fountain.
 If you plan to use it without making a reservation, please check the reservation wall in the shelter to make sure it has not already been reserved.

-In a hidden glen in the middle of the forest are the Seven Fireplaces of Hubbard Park.
+In a hidden glen in the middle of the forest are the seven (crumbling) fireplaces of Hubbard Park.
 This spot features at least one picnic table, a grill, and a scenic composting toilet.
-Visitors are also allowed to build campfires in the fireplaces that run along either edge of the clearing.
 Seven Fireplaces is a central point that connects to trails leading to the North Branch Nature Center, the Hubbard Park Fitness Trail, and the deer park.